Skip over main navigation

 Recognising the need to have some kind of follow-up to the powerful experience of these meetings, PCFF has developed a training programme and materials for teachers to use in subsequent classes.
 This new programme gives teachers the tools to support their students more effectively and to guide them through the ‘emotional breakthrough’, thereby increasing the impact, sustainability and reach of the project.

 Each summer more than 40 young Israelis and Palestinians, bereaved and non-bereaved, attend a week long summer camp getting to know each other, engaging in dialogue, educational activities and having fun together through nature, the arts, sports and games.
 The goal is to generate trust, opportunities for dialogue, understanding and relationships that transcend the conflict.
 Many of the counsellors were once participants themselves and are now mentoring the next generation.
+Click here to find out more.

 Women’s Group

 The Women’s Group is made up of more than 50 bereaved Israeli and Palestinian women who work together to amplify women’s voices in promoting reconciliation.
 It succeeds in bringing together Palestinian and Israeli women who are committed to promoting peace and reconciliation despite the hostile social context.
 The women receive training so they can use their stories to inspire hope and facilitate dialogue.
 They use cooking, embroidery, photography and public demonstration to communicate and share their messages with the public.
+Since October 2023, our women's groups are temporarily held online as it has been extremely challenging to bring together Israelis and Palestinians.

 Learn more about the Forum’s activities from its website.